jaabkes/Open-Source-Code/WORDSEARCHREADME.md

 System.in.

-This class does not handle exceptions fluidly, meaning if you encounter any user input error or potential system error it will stop running and tell you what the problem is.
+This class does not handle exceptions fluidly, meaning if you encounter any user input error or potential system error it(should) will stop running and tell you what the problem is.